sskyy/redux-event-bus/docs/usage/Listen.md

 #  Listen to a event

 There are two ways to listen to a event.
-First, use string as the name of event.
+First, use string to match the name of the event.

 ```javascript
 listen('login', function* () {})